You can print a formatted version of this FAQ (2 pages front and back, divided into the same sections as shown below) by downloading the PDF here.

 - Storehouse: The benefit for using the Storehouse building is listed as 2 VP, but it should be 4 VP.
 This is a typo on card 68 in the first printing.

-- Minions (Automa):: During each game (except Game 10), the Automa gains one of each unlocked minion during setup and returns them to the general supply at the end of the game.
+- Minions (Automa): During each game (except Game 10), the Automa gains one of each unlocked minion during setup and returns them to the general supply at the end of the game.
 The Automa retains nothing between games (except the persona cards).

 - Income Buildings: When you use an income building, the influence token you pay goes on the building.
 From then on, whenever the progress token moves onto or over the income icon, you gain the benefit on the income building.
 It’s tough to build on top of these buildings after peril has been unlocked (you can’t construct over a token), but there is a way to do it: Get the ongoing glory bonus for peril, and at the end of setup, use that bonus to remove the peril token from the income building.
+Variant: You can construct a building on top of an income building with a peril token, but you must discard the peril token.

-- Items:: On any of your turns–in addition to your standard action–you may complete an item card in your personal supply by paying the 3 resources listed on the item.
+- Items: On any of your turns–in addition to your standard action–you may complete an item card in your personal supply by paying the 3 resources listed on the item.
 If you do, gain the benefit shown on the upper-right of the item card, then discard the card to the general supply.
 This isn’t clarified as well as it should in the rules.

 - Peril: Peril tokens can be unlocked in a number of ways.
 The key to remember is that when you unlock peril, ALL peril tokens are part of the game from then on.
 You won’t use them in the current game, but they’ll be a part of setup in the next game.
 See rule 3 (card 36).